JosephSerUSP/Sillnight-Github/REFACTOR_PLAN.md

 ## Executive Summary
 This plan aims to transition the current prototype architecture into a robust, scalable engine capable of supporting a complex, data-driven dungeon crawler with procedural storytelling.
 The core philosophy is **Separation of Concerns** (Logic vs. View) and **Data-Driven Design** (behavior defined in data, not hardcoded).

+THIS DOCUMENT MUST ALWAYS BE UPDATED AS THE REFACTOR IS EXECUTED.

 ---

 ## 1. Core Architecture: The Bedrock